 Alison Rolfe PhD, MBACP (Senior Accred.)

-I am a BACP senior accredited therapist with almost two decades experience in the field.
-I offer analytical psychotherapy to individuals, generally on an open-ended basis, usually for long-term work.
+I am a Jungian Analytical Psychotherapist, with BACP senior accreditation, and almost two decades experience in the field.
+I offer analytical psychotherapy to individuals, generally on an open-ended basis and for long-term work.
 I work with people in-depth, normally twice or three-times weekly, to enable space and time for engagement at depth, to bring about lasting change.
 Each session is 50 minutes long.

 People come to therapy for a wide range of reasons but often because they have been feeling particularly low, anxious, feel bad about themselves, or feel stuck.
 Often people feeling out of touch with what they want or need, and are unsure which way to turn in life, or indeed if there are any options.
 I see therapy as providing a thinking space, to consider and explore what is happening in your life and your relationships, with another person who, in a safe and confidential setting, can think with you.

 My approach to therapy

-My approach is based in analytical psychotherapy.
+My approach is based in Jungian analytical psychotherapy.
 This means that I would would want to think with you about the meaning, for you, of your thoughts, feelings and experiences.
 It involves thinking about things that may be out of our conscious awareness.
 This includes current and past experiences, since I believe that our early experiences can often affect our present lives, often in ways that we are unaware of, perhaps because we have always felt or done things in a particular way.
 This can, at times, be a painful process and so exploring this in a safe and consistent environment is central to therapy.

 Listening to our internal worlds